AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!NOTE]
 >
->The default parameters of the platform are configured in the deployment assistant.
+>The default parameters of the platform are configured in the deployment wizard.
 For further information, refer to [this section](../../installation/using/deploying-an-instance.md).

 The default rules are as follows.